The Dublin university magazine, Том 46 |

 Често срещани думи и фрази

-able acted ancient appeared arms army beautiful become believe better called carried cause character close continued course death effect England English existence expression eyes fact feeling force friends give given Government hand head heart honour hope hour interest Italy kind King land language learned leave less light live look Lord means ment mind nature never night object once opinion original passed period person play poet Porro present Prince produced received rest Russia seems seen side song soon spirit success things thought tion took tree true turned Universities whole writing written young
+acted ancient appeared arms army beautiful become believe better called carried cause character close continued course death effect England English existence expression eyes fact feeling force friends give given Government hand head heart honour hope hour interest Italy kind King land learned leave less light live look Lord matter means ment mind nature never night object once opinion original passed perhaps period person play poet poor Porro present Prince produced received rest Russia seems seen side song soon spirit success things thought tion took tree true turned Universities whole writing written young

 Популярни откъси